LeBron James Fast Facts

 May 31, 2017 - Police tell CNN that a racist slur was spray-painted on the front gate of James' Los Angeles home.
 At a press conference in Oakland, California, James comments on the state of race relations in the United States.
 "No matter how much money you have, no matter how famous you are, no matter how many people admire you, being black in America is tough."

+January 23, 2018 - Becomes the seventh, and youngest, player in NBA history to score 30,000 points.
+The only other players who have eclipsed 30,000 points are Kareem Abdul-Jabbar, Karl Malone, Kobe Bryant, Wilt Chamberlain, Michael Jordan and Dirk Nowitzki.

-June 2017 - Is ranked No. 2 on Forbes' list of the world's highest paid athletes.
+June 2018 - Is ranked number six on Forbes' list of the world's highest paid athletes.

+June 29, 2018 - James decides not to pick up his option for next season with the Cleveland Cavaliers and will become an unrestricted free agent, according to multiple reports.

+July 1, 2018 - James, now a free agent, agrees to a four-year, $154M contract to join the Los Angeles Lakers, according to a press release from his agency.